Acute compartment syndrome – Step 1

 30 minutes of each training session

-Stand with your arm stretched down at your side with your hand slightly clenched.
-Rotate your arm so that your thumb is moved inwards and maximally backwards.
-Then bend your wrist to the maximum so that the back of your hand is facing downwards and that it tightens on the outside of your elbow.
+Stand with your arm stretched out at your side, your hand slightly clenched.
+Rotate your arm so that your thumb is turned inwards and as far back as possible.
+Then bend your wrist as far as possible so that the back of your hand is facing downwards and you feel a stretch on the outside of your elbow.
 Hold the stretch for 20 seconds.
 Relax for 5 seconds.

-Hold your arm out with your palm up.
-Bend your wrist downwards as far as possible and press with the other hand.
+Hold your arm out in front of you with your palm facing upwards.
+Bend your wrist downwards as far as possible and press down with your other hand.
 Hold the stretch for 20 seconds.
-Rotate your arm so that the palm is facing down.
-Bend your wrist downwards as far as possible and press with the other hand.
+Rotate your arm so that your palm is facing downwards.
+Bend your wrist as far down as possible and press down with your other hand.
 Hold the stretch for 20 seconds.

 Sit with your training hand on a table with your fingers outside the table.
 Palm down and fingers bent.
 Try to stretch and spread your fingers while holding the bent fingers with the other hand and trying to counteract the stretching and spreading.
 Hold the pressure for 10 seconds.
 Relax for 5 seconds.